-1 Introduction
+1. Introduction

-The adverse macroeconomic implications of oil price fluctuations have been known since the 1970's, making the real price of crude oil a key variable in both macroeconomic forecasting and structural analysis (e.g. Hamilton, 1983, 2009; Kilian, 2009; Ravazzolo and Rothman, 2013; Baumeister and Hamilton, 2019).
+The adverse macroeconomic implications of oil price fluctuations have been known since the 1970's, making the real price of crude oil a key variable in both macroeconomic forecasting and structural analysis (e.g., Hamilton 1983, 2009; Kilian 2009; Ravazzolo and Rothman 2013; Baumeister and Hamilton 2019).
 For instance, central banks, private sector forecasters and international organizations view the price of oil as one of the key variables in generating macroeconomic projections and in assessing macroeconomic risks.
-Not only are oil price forecasts important for generating macroeconomic projection, but for some sectors of the economy, such as airlines, utilities and automobile manufacturers, they are also crucial for how they operate their business.
-Common to all, however, is the notion that the price of oil is not easy to forecast.
-Hamilton (2009) documents that the statistical regularities of changes in the real price of oil have historically tended to be (1) permanent, (2) difficult to predict, and (3) governed by very different regimes at different points in time.
+Oil price forecasts are also crucial for how some sectors of the economy operate their business, for example, airlines, utilities, and automobile manufacturers.
+Common to all, however, is the notion that the price of oil is difficult to forecast.
+Hamilton (2009) documents that the statistical regularities of changes in the real price of oil have historically tended to be (a) permanent, (b) hard to predict, and (c) governed by very different regimes over time.
 He further argues that the price of oil seems to follow a random walk without drift.
-It is therefore not very surprising that it is widely accepted to either use the current spot price or the price of oil futures contracts as the forecast of the price of oil.

-More recently, academic and professional researchers have explored numerous alternative models and methods in order to forecast the most likely future realization of the oil price (e.g. Alquist and Kilian, 2010; Alquist et al., 2013; Baumeister and Kilian, 2012, 2015; Manescu and Robays, 2016; Bernard et al., 2018; Pak, 2018; Garratt et al., 2019; Baumeister et al., 2020).
-These papers have primarily been focusing on evaluating point forecasts and have concluded that although a random walk is hard to beat in out-of-sample oil price forecasting exercises, careful attention to the economic fundamentals that are driving energy markets can lead to practical improvements in forecasts.
+It is therefore, common among professional forecasters to either use the current spot price or the price of oil futures contracts as the forecast of the price of oil.
+More recently, researchers have explored numerous alternative models and methods in order to forecast the most likely future realization of the oil price (e.g., Alquist and Kilian 2010; Alquist, Kilian, and Vigfusson 2013; Baumeister and Kilian 2012, 2015; Manescu and Robays 2016; Bernard et al. 2018; Pak 2018; Garratt, Vahey, and Zhang 2019; Baumeister, Korobilis, and Lee 2020).
+These articles show that while the random walk is hard to beat in out-of-sample forecasting exercises, careful attention to the economic fundamentals that are driving energy markets can generate improvements in point forecast accuracy.

-In this paper, we provide a novel and numerically efficient quantification approach to forecast uncertainty of the real price of crude oil using a combination of probabilistic individual model forecasts.
+In this article, we provide a novel and numerically efficient quantification approach to forecast uncertainty of the real price of crude oil using a combination of probabilistic individual model forecasts.
 The proposed Forecast Density Combination (FDC) model is based on a probabilistic and econometric interpretation of the Bayesian Predictive Synthesis (BPS) model due to McAlinn and West (2019) and McAlinn et al. (2020).
-BPS is a coherent Bayesian framework for evaluation, calibration, and data-informed combination of multiple forecast densities.
+BPS is a coherent Bayesian framework for evaluation, calibration, and data-informed combination of multiple forecast densities, that is based on the earlier literature on Bayesian "agent/expert opinion analysis" (West 1984; Genest and Schervish 1985; West 1988, 1992; West and Crosse 1992).
 The proposed combination method extends earlier approaches that have been applied to oil price forecasting models, by allowing for three key features.
 First, the method features time-varying combination weights, and explicitly factors into the model combination the inherent uncertainty surrounding the estimation of the combination weights.
-Second, it explicitly allows modelling and estimation of time-varying forecast biases and facets of miscalibration of individual forecast densities and time-varying inter-dependencies among models.
-Third, diagnostic analysis of model set incompleteness is provided and learning from previous forecast mistakes, which serves to improve model specification.
-Finally, it is worth emphasizing that the model is computationally efficient to handle using relatively standard Markov Chain Monte Carlo with Normal/Kalman Filters instead of more involved methods like Sequential Monte Carlo including Particle Filtering (Billio et al., 2013; Casarin et al., 2020).
+Second, it allows for modelling and estimation of time-varying forecast biases and facets of miscalibration of individual forecast densities and timevarying inter-dependencies among models.
+Third, it provides diagnostic analysis of model set incompleteness and learning from previous forecast mistakes, which serves to improve model specification.